This article was last updated on Oct. 2, 2020.

 Are your sleep issues keeping you up at night?
 Don't rule out sleep apnea.
 It's a common condition in the United States, yet 80 percent of those who have it don't know they do.
-The only way to diagnose sleep apnea is through a sleep study External Site, which often requires an overnight stay in a facility.
-But there's an at-home sleep study option, too.
+The only way to diagnose sleep apnea is through a sleep study External Site, which may require an overnight stay in a facility.
+But, you may be able to use an at-home sleep study option, too.

 What is sleep apnea?